JonathanFry3/KSolve/KSOLVE.md

 This program uses lots of memory.
 One of its larger data structures contains a representation of the move tree - a tree structure in which the nodes are game states and the arcs are moves.
+Playing draw one,
-The median number of moves in that structure is around five million, and about 2% of deals need more than 110 million moves.
+the median number of moves in that structure is around five million, and about 2% of deals need more than 110 million moves.
 You can limit or expand the space (and time) used by using the -MVLIMIT flag.
 If that data structure becomes larger than the specified limit, the program will give up.